Better Gummy Texture

 1) Lock in cook endpoints

-Undercooking leaves more mobile water, which increases the risk of tack and instability.
+Undercooking leaves more free water, which increases the risk of tack and instability.
 Overcooking can push the gummy toward a tougher bite that trends brittle over time.
-The goal is repeatable endpoints tied to measurable criteria-not best guesses.
+The goal is repeatable endpoints tied to measurable criteria, not best guesses.

 2) Control deposit temperature and hold time